tongpengfei/tui/README.md

   FAQ:
 * What is Tui?
-  Tui is a game ui editer.
+  Tui is a game UI editer.
 It is a FlashCS6 extension, writen in jsfl and as3.
-  You can edit game ui in FlashCS6 with real-time preview.
+  You can edit game UI in FlashCS6 with real-time preview.
 The editer outputs a xml file.
 The current version( v1.0 ) supports 2 schemes: iphone(320*480 or 480*320) and ipad(1024*768 or 768*1024).
     Below are the features of Tui: